OfC’s Board of Directors

 The meeting of Doug’s passions and convictions made OfC inevitable.
 His vision for OfC as a forum for teaching sustainable development is a natural combination of his desire to assist communities with improving living conditions and his conviction that the best way to help people is to teach them.
 OfC results from the spiritual roots of his care for the condition of the world combined with his desire to go someplace warm in the winter.
 In the mid-’80s, Doug served in Peace Corps in Papua New Guinea advising local government projects.
 He then got his Master’s of Urban Planning from the University of Washington.
 As the town planner for Belchertown, Mass., he also serves on several local, regional and state-wide boards to further community and educational development.
 Doug is the former chair of the Kestrel Land Trust, an Amherst-area land conservation trust, and is active with South Amherst Congregational Church and its outreach work.

-Cyn is thrilled to join the Board of OfC!
 Cyn grew up in Amherst and went to high school with Doug.
 She currently lives in Saugerties, New York, with husband, Jim.
-They have two children–Noah who is in high school, and Chaeli, at UMass.
+They have two children–Noah and Chaeli.
 Her true love (despite her family) is volunteering.
 She was eager to go to Haiti after the earthquake in 2010, but struggled to find the organization that felt like the right match.
 Once she learned about OfC, she knew immediately that this was the group for her.
 Cyn and Chaeli joined OfC for the close of Lekol Dete in August, 2011, and both fell in love with the experience, the people and the culture.
-OfC has become a big part of each of their lives and and they continually strive to support OfC’s programs.
+OfC has become a big part of Cyn’s life and and she continually strives to support OfC’s programs.
 Cyn feels honored to be part of this amazing group of individuals and looks forward to nurturing the growth of OfC.

 Edilson Timothe, Haitian Project Coordinator (Les Cayes)